Originate/exosphere/developers/developers.md

 ## Application Architecture

-Exosphere makes it very easy to create applications consisting of lots of backend services, and strongly encourages this pattern.
+The Exosphere framework makes it very easy to create applications consisting of lots of backend services, and strongly encourages this pattern.
 The graphic below shows the architecture of a simple Exosphere application.